Imperial Cities —

 Other journeys

-Northern Morocco — 3 days $1,800 → Grand Morocco — 7 days $4,000 → Complete Morocco — 10 days $6,500 →
+Northern Morocco — 5 days from $1,800 → Grand Morocco — 7 days from $4,000 → Complete Morocco — 10 days from $6,500 →